American Elasmobranch Society

 a.
 The General Operating Fund shall be used for the ordinary expenses of operating the Society including, but not limited to: website maintenance, postage and other office costs, annual financial audits, publication purchases, and all other ordinary and necessary operating costs.
 Research, travel, and symposium (-ia) award expenses shall also be provided from this Fund.

 b.
 The Reserve Operating Fund shall be used to meet emergency and extraordinary expenses of the Society.
-Its balance shall not exceed three times the average balance of the previous three years' expenses.
+Its balance shall equal approximately three times the average balance of the previous three years' expenses.

 c.
 Endowed Funds can be established for the purpose of providing grants or awards to members in good standing of the Society, or other such purposes as may be deemed consistent with the objectives of the society as delineated in Article II of the Constitution.
 Original documents that will constitute a Letter of Agreement between the endowing party(ies) and the Society must be written in accordance with the Constitution and By-Laws and must be approved by the Board of Directors.
 The Letter of Agreement must describe specific details including, but not limited to, methods for securing the principal, objectives of the fund and criteria for eligibility to receive a grant or award, mechanisms for generating a perpetual grant or award while allowing the principal to be maintained or continue to grow, acknowledgment that, insofar as is practical under the establishing documents, the Society Treasurer will administer the fund, unless the nature of the fund requires external management of the Fund principal and, if appropriate, identification of a committee to decide the recipient of the grant or award.
 The Letter of Agreement, bearing the signatures of the President and Treasurer as well as a representative of the endowing party(ies), will establish the permanent location where original documents are to reside, with copies of the Letter of Agreement provided to the President and Treasurer for their files.
 The President shall appoint, as deemed necessary by the Executive Committee, a committee and committee chairperson to oversee the management and investment of the funds for each committee so established.
 If requested in the Letter of Agreement, the endowing party(ies) may have representation on this committee.
 Unless otherwise stated in the Letter of Agreement, the principal in any endowed funds will be treated as Society assets in case the Society is dissolved and will be transferred as described in Article VIII, Section 2 of the Constitution.